Conflict catalog

 External Support

 No foreign combat coalition or expeditionary force is documented for this crisis.
-External context is mainly supplier context: the public archive reflects bilateral Indian and Pakistani forces using long-standing foreign-origin aircraft, munitions, and air-defense systems, but the 2019 skirmishes themselves were fought by the two states' own militaries across the Line of Control.
+External context is mainly supplier context: the public catalog page reflects bilateral Indian and Pakistani forces using long-standing foreign-origin aircraft, munitions, and air-defense systems, but the 2019 skirmishes themselves were fought by the two states' own militaries across the Line of Control.

 Images